nxp-mcuxpresso/mcuxsdk-middleware-connectivity-framework/services/SFC/README.md

 - FRO32K calibration in order to update the trimming value to reduce the frequency error on the clock.

 The targeted frequency offset shall be within 200ppm.
 The RF_SFC will handle two modes of operation:
-- convergence mode: when frequency estimation is above 200pm,
+- Convergence mode: when frequency estimation is above 200pm,
 - Monitor mode: when frequency estimation is below 200pm.

 The RF_SFC module works in active and all low power modes on NBU domain, or on host application domain except power down mode.
 Power down mode on host application domain is not supported with the FRO32K configuration as clock source.